The Best Thanksgiving Stuffing

 What breads can I use to make the dried bread cubes for the best Thanksgiving stuffing?

-I usually buy store-bought dried bread cubes to simply make the stuffing.
-I used to make my own dried bread cubes when my daughters were younger.
-Now, I’m all about simplifying!
-If you’re interested in making your own bread cubes, I recommend using french bread or sourdough bread.
-I know that many southerners use cornbread in their stuffing.
-I’ve never tried that though.
+I usually buy store-bought dried bread cubes to make the stuffing/dressing.
+I used to make my own when my daughters were younger, but now I’m all about simplifying!

-I really, really love the flavor of the rubbed sage!
-The smell and taste are unbelievable in this homemade stuffing recipe!
+I love the flavor of the rubbed sage, which smells and tastes unbelievable in this homemade stuffing recipe.
+Some cooks add extra black pepper for a unique flavor option.

 What pairs well with Thanksgiving stuffing?